Get ready for winter 2026!

 Throughout the decade, Kalymaro's dealings with its landlord, the National Parks and Wildlife Service, and with the resort operator Perisher Blue, ran along fairly consistent lines, mostly conducted through the lodges' own representative body, SLOPES.
 The Board was a steady opponent of Perisher Blue's periodic push to have the resort's internal roads cleared of snow in winter, regarding it as contrary to the character of a snowbound valley.
 An IPART review in 2004–05 brought increases to NPWS rent and community-service charges, tied to CPI plus a margin.
 In 2006, NPWS offered lodges an extended lease to 2027 (with further renewal options) in exchange for a premium payment; the Board judged the terms too onerous and declined, noting the existing lease already ran to 2025.
 A separate 2006 proposal from NPWS to reclassify the access road serving Kalymaro, Sydney Ski Club and Lampada as a private track requiring a licence and shared maintenance contribution was not accepted by the three lodges, and appears to have quietly lapsed.

 And in March 2009, the Board bid farewell to Gerald Lynch, who had served as Secretary for roughly a decade — through, as the newsletter put it, "the re-writing of the Constitution" and the upstairs renovations, among much else.
-Heath Davies took over as Secretary, and David Ferguson joined the Board, carrying the club's leadership on into the next decade
+Heath Davies took over as Secretary, and David Ferguson joined the Board, carrying the club's leadership on into the next decade.

 Mark Cahill was into his second decade as President when this era opens, and would remain so throughout it — a continuity that runs right through the club's records of this period.
 Behind him sat a Board that barely changed shape for five years: Tony Mallis on maintenance, Jean Lynch on bookings, Kim Bessell on snow sports, Adrienne Isbister, and Peter Shea as Treasurer, a role he'd already held for the best part of a decade by this point.